HomeEssential GuidesYour Essential Life Outside Service Guide: Training & Qualifications for Service Leavers...

 5. Documents and Evidence You’ll Commonly Need

-• Proof of address: utility bill, bank statement, council tax statement (keep digital copies as PDFs).
+• Proof of address: bank statement, utility bill, council tax letter or tenancy paperwork.

 6. Costs, Budgeting and Trade-Offs (Where Relevant)